abhinandandubey/abhinandandubey.github.io/posts/_posts/2020-10-10-The-Concurrency-API.md

 Suppose you can wait only for 5 minutes after calling `shutdown()` , post 5 minutes, you want to forcibly kill the ExecutorService, by issuing a `shutdownNow()`. `awaitTermination()` blocks until all tasks have completed execution after you call a `shutdown()`.

-`awaitTermination()` doesn't actually shut down your executor first.
+`awaitTermination()` doesn't actually shut down your executor.
 So unless another thread shuts down the executor, `awaitTermination()` will just sit there until the timeout runs out.

 <blockquote>
-To summarize, I see `awaitTermination()` as a blocking mechanism, and `shutdown()` as a way to signal the executor service that a closure is imminent.
+To summarize, I see awaitTermination() as a blocking mechanism, and shutdown() as a way to signal the executor service that a closure is imminent.
 </blockquote>

 Recommended way to use `shutdown()` and `awaitTermination()`: